Agata Smoktunowicz

 Agata Smoktunowicz FRSE (born 12 October 1973) is a Polish mathematician who works as a professor at the University of Edinburgh.
-Her research is in abstract algebra.
+She is known for her research in abstract algebra, especially in noncommutative ring theory, where she solved several long-standing mathematical problems and conducted important examples of algebraic structures such as nil rings.

 Contributions

 Smoktunowicz's contributions to mathematics include constructing noncommutative nil rings, solving a "famous problem" formulated in 1970 by Irving Kaplansky.

 She proved the Artin–Stafford gap conjecture according to which the Gelfand–Kirillov dimension of a graded domain cannot fall within the open interval (2,3).
 She also found an example of a nil ideal of a ring R that does not lift to a nil ideal of the polynomial ring R[X], disproving a conjecture of Amitsur and hinting that the Köthe conjecture might be false.

-Awards and honours
+Awards and honors

 Smoktunowicz was an invited speaker at the International Congress of Mathematicians in 2006.
 She won the Whitehead Prize of the London Mathematical Society in 2006, the European Mathematical Society Prize in 2008, and the Sir Edmund Whittaker Memorial Prize of the Edinburgh Mathematical Society in 2009.
 In 2009, she was elected as a fellow of the Royal Society of Edinburgh, and in 2012, she became one of the inaugural fellows of the American Mathematical Society.
 She also won the Polish Academy of Sciences annual research prize in 2018.
 She was awarded the Senior Whitehead Prize of the London Mathematical Society in 2023.